 Quickly creating forms and collecting survey responses is as simple as you’d want it to be.
 But Microsoft Forms has gone one step further with a number of great features to enhance its efficiency and experience.

 Firstly, there are two creation methods.
 One is your traditional form, the other a quiz.
 When creating a quiz, you can assign a certain number of points to each question.
-Also, Forms works on any web browser - no app download required – and it can suggest question templates by sensing your chosen topic.
+Also, Forms works on any web browser – no app download required – and it can suggest question templates by determining your chosen topic.

 Sharing options are equally neat.
 You can share it as a link or as a QR code.
 You can even share it as a template so that anyone with the link can copy and edit it should you permit them.

-When it comes to viewing results the responses tab not only lets you see the answers for each respondent but the time it took to give their answers.
+When it comes to viewing results the responses tab not only lets you see the answers for each respondent, but the time it took to give their answers.
 This can also be viewed in an Excel spreadsheet if you need a closer, more detailed look.